akashgreninja/Doggonation/README.md

-<h2> This Project is not compleye yet,its UI is still in Progress .
-Feel free to contact me thhrough email mentioned on my Github Profile for any type of Support or help.  </h2>
+<h2> This Project is not completed yet,its UI is still in Progress .
+Feel free to contact me through my  email mentioned on my Github Profile for any type of support or help.  </h2>